 If you don’t want to podcast from your computer, you can use any voice recorder to do the recordings, as long as you have a way to upload the recording to the Internet and transfer it to an MP3 file.

-Because most people do use computers to create podcasts, you’ll want recording software.
-Audacity is an open-source, cross-platform program with near-professional capabilities that meets the needs of most podcasters.
+You’ll need software to create and edit the recordings.
+If you use a computer, Audacity is an open-source, cross-platform program with near-professional capabilities that meets the needs of most podcasters.
 Again, you can spend a lot of money on audio software, and there are products designed solely for podcasting, but Audacity will work nicely.
+I haven’t tried to produce a podcast on a mobile device, but it’s certainly possible.
+Here’s an article for iOS users and another for Android users.

 Now you’re ready to create your material.
 You don’t need to write a script since you want to avoid sounding as if you are reading.
 If you would use note cards as a reference while giving a speech, make up similar notes in a document for yourself.
 Using actual cards leads to shuffling noises.